-A few checks on the quality of the available data are performed to assess the reliability of the mapping results:
+A few checks on the quality of the available data are performed in order to assess the reliability of the cartographic results:

-Test and control sample read depth distributions: These graphics plot the distribution of read depth frequencies found during the alignment of the reads to the genome and give a visual estimation of the average read depths in the test and control samples.
-Samples of lower average read depth will result in less reliable mapping results.
+Problem and control samples read depth distribution: These graphic plots the distribution of read depth frequencies found during the alignment of the reads to the genome and gives a visual estimation of the average read depths in the problem and control samples.
+Lower average read depth samples will result in less reliable cartographic results.

 Reads quality assessment: A box-plot representing the variation of the quality of the reads along the read length.
-Lower-quality reads will hinder the mapping analysis.
+Lower quality reads will hinder the cartographic analysis.